NyaomiDEV/Sunamu/README.md

 ## Installation

-### Windows / Linux
+### Linux

-#### NOTE: Windows builds are provided but they are highly experimental (think of that as essentially PoC / tech demos) and reported issues will not be fixed unless they also happen for the same reason on Linux.
-When reporting any issues you have to state that you are on Windows, since Sunamu works differently there and I am not able to support your platform of choice in official capacity.

-#### NOTE 2: Sunamu is very slow on development, mostly because there's hardly anything to implement that I can do (local girl needs help).
+#### NOTE: Sunamu is very slow on development, mostly because there's hardly anything to implement that I can do (local girl needs help).
 Please consider this when running a tagged release, as you can easily run a months-old, or even years-old, version.
 Please try compiling Sunamu from this repo instead!

 Get the latest release from the [Releases](https://github.com/NyaomiDEV/Sunamu/releases/latest) section.

-On Windows, you can choose between the installer and the ZIP file (portable app).

-On Linux, the AppImage is recommended since it runs basically everywhere.
-You can choose between that and a compressed tarball.

 ## Configuration

 Sunamu's configuration file is located in:
 - Linux: Usually `~/.config/sunamu/config.json5` (`$XDG_CONFIG_HOME/sunamu/config.json5`);
 - Linux Flatpak: `~/.var/app/xyz.nyaomi.sunamu/config/sunamu/config.json5` (unsupported! but you can compile it yourself);
-- Windows: `%APPDATA%\sunamu\config.json5`.

 You can use it to enable or disable features, and there are a LOT of them!